JacobSanford/docker-mariadb-snapshot/docs/quickstart.md

 ## Basic Usage

-The container accepts one argument to specify the backup frequency:
+docker-mariadb-rsnapshot accepts one argument to specify the snapshot frequency:

-- `hourly` - Performs an hourly backup
+- `hourly` - Performs an hourly snapshot
-- `daily` - Performs a daily backup
+- `daily` - Performs a daily snapshot
-- `weekly` - Performs a weekly backup
+- `weekly` - Performs a weekly snapshot
-- `monthly` - Performs a monthly backup
+- `monthly` - Performs a monthly snapshot

-These are labels passed to rsnapshot, which handles backup rotation based on your retention configuration.
+These are labels passed to rsnapshot, which handles snapshot rotation based on your retention configuration.

 ## Docker Run Example